 “Customerization” replaces the traditional marketing approach of developing products and services for the masses in favor of creating packages of value for the chosen few customers WHO you have selected to SERVE.

 Many marketers equate packaging to bundling, and yet they are completely different concepts.

 - the whole = the sum of its parts.
 It is a collection of products and services kluged together from their a la carte origin.

-- the bundle total price represents a discount over what you would pay for all of the components individually.
-Bundles are governed by “the more you buy the less you pay for the component parts” principle.
+- price is a discount over what you would pay for all of the components if purchased individually.
+They follow “the more you buy the less you pay for each element” theme.

 - forces the potential customer to define the value they would likely receive.
-Rarely is the value proposition offered anything else but cheaper prices.
+Rarely is the value proposition offered anything else but cheap prices.

 - is easy to copy by competitors within an industry since it is really a lower price in disguise.

 - consumes relatively few marketing resources.
 The price message over a collage of existing products and services doesn’t require a significant investment to go-to-market.